A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Introduction

 In this paper, we address these challenges by proposing a unified framework called Pattern-Stratified PPI (PS-PPI)\footnote{By Corollary~\ref{corollary:best_tuning_parameter}, the proposed procedure enjoys efficiency dominance over WCCA (under MAR, general missing patterns).
 This resembles the property of PPI\texttt{++} being no less efficient than CCA (under MCAR, outcome missing only).
 We chose to term our method “PS-PPI” rather than “PS-PPI\texttt{++}” to avoid redundancy.} to account for both general missingness patterns and missing-at-random mechanism under the Z-estimation framework.
 We make a few theoretical and methodological contributions with useful practical implications.
-First, we generalize the existing PPI-type estimators that only deal with missing outcomes under MCAR.
-We develop an inferential procedure that integrates the concept of missingness patterns that are widely used in semiparametetric inference to deal with non-monotone missing data \citep{tsiatis2006semiparametric}.
-We will show the proposed estimator belongs to the class of Augmented Inverse Probability Weighted (AIPW) estimators, building on a prior work under MCAR with only outcomes subject to missingness~\citep{gronsbell2024another}.
-Second, we provide theoretical guarantee that the resulting PS-PPI estimator is at least as efficient as the weighted complete-case analysis (WCCA) even when the imputation models are of low quality.
+First, we develop an inferential procedure that integrates the concept of missingness patterns that are used in semiparametric inference to deal with non-monotone missing data \citep{tsiatis2006semiparametric}.
+We will show that the proposed estimator belongs to the class of Augmented Inverse Probability Weighted (AIPW) estimators, building on a prior work under MCAR with only outcomes subject to missingness~\citep{gronsbell2024another}.
+Second, we provide a theoretical guarantee that the resulting PS-PPI estimator is at least as efficient as the weighted complete-case analysis (WCCA) even when the imputation models are of low quality.
 Third, our proposed PS-PPI procedure is straightforward to implement.
 It works by breaking the analysis into several weighted complete-case (WCC) Z-estimation problems, each of which can be solved with existing statistical packages designed for WCC analysis.